codetracker-learning/INDIVIDUAL-ASSIGNGMENT-vocab-YOU-lary/README.md

 ## Stretch 2
 [Stretch 2 Wireframe](https://www.figma.com/file/UC3Gi8HFRkZY8OIMOAUgL4/Stretch-2)
 - [ ] Users can search vocabulary entries
-- [ ] Users can only see the vocabulary entries that they created
 - [ ] Users can add Language/Tech to the database and refrerence it on their vocabulary entries
 - [ ] Users can only see the Languages/Tech categories that they created